enxtur/bitcoin-service/README.md

-# Bitcoin Core API Service
+# Bitcoin Core HTTP RPC Wrapper Service

-This is a Node.js API service that acts as a wrapper for the Bitcoin Core HTTP RPC interface, providing a simple and convenient way to interact with a bitcoind instance using bitcoin-core.
+This is a Node.js API service that acts as a wrapper for the Bitcoin Core HTTP RPC interface, providing a simple and convenient way to interact with a [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/) instance using [bitcoin-core](https://www.npmjs.com/package/bitcoin-core).

 ## Installation

 1. Install Node.js and npm (if not already installed).
+2. Install Bitcoin Core by following the [instructions on the Bitcoin Core website](https://bitcoin.org/en/full-node).
+Make sure to configure the `bitcoin.conf` file with the appropriate settings, such as the RPC username and password.
-2. Install the required dependencies by running `npm install`.
+3. Install the required dependencies by running `npm install`.
-3. Create a `.env` file based on the `.env.example` file, and update the values to configure the connection settings for your bitcoind instance.
+4. Create a `.env` file based on the `.env.example` file, and update the values to configure the connection settings for your Bitcoin Core instance.

 ## Configuration